iAn-Pinto/iAn-Pinto/README.md

 I am Ian Pinto, from Mumbai, India.

-### Working as an Associate Vice President at a large Mutual Fund Asset Management Company in Mumbai.
+### Working as an Associate Vice President at a large Mutual Fund Asset Management Company in Mumbai, India.

 In the past I worked as a Senior Technology Project and Product Manager (Managing tech team initiatives for fintech products) at a large Mutual Funds RTA - Kfin Technologies Limited, Hyderabad, India.